Subnodal/subUI/docs/en/reference/com.subnodal.subui.views.md

 ## ▶️ `selectListItem`
 `function` · Select an item from a list, and present the selection to the user, triggering any event callbacks.

+The selection mode to use will be forced to `selectionModes.SINGLE` if the list's `sui-mode` attribute is `"single"`.

 **Parameters:**
 * **`element`** (`Node`): The item node to select
 * **`selectionMode`** (`selectionModes` = `selectionMode`): The mode to use when deciding the outcome of selection